cscart/docs/en/upgrade/importing_a_store.rst

 .. important::

-    The Store import add-on isn't a part of the CS-Cart installation package.
+    The **Store Import** add-on isn't a part of the CS-Cart installation package.
 Please `get the free Store Import add-on <http://marketplace.cs-cart.com/add-ons/store-import.html>`_ from the CS-Cart Marketplace.

 2.1.
 In your Administration panel, go to **Add-ons → Manage add-ons** and click the **+** button at the top right.